 connection, and you could see it on their face.”

 the last semester of student teaching.
-With her scholarship, Clodfelter hopes her
+With her scholarship, Clodfelter hoped her

-wisdom, experience and stories will persist in influencing the teachers who emerge
+wisdom, experience and stories would persist in influencing the teachers who emerge

 from the Education Department and, through them, the world and eternity.